mbawebde/Nkitahodi-app/README.md

 Nkitahodi is a web application that documents public collaboration among Ghanaian language-technology organisations for **2021-2026**.
 Each organisation is a node.
 An undirected link is recorded only when both organisations are named together in an eligible public source.

-The result is an inspectable map of the **public documentary record** - not a private network, and not a claim about everyday use in classrooms, farms, or markets.
+The result is an inspectable map of the **public documentary record** .
 # Research framing
 This project sits at the intersection of **data science / network analysis** and **knowledge and technology transfer**: it shows how organisations working on
 Ghanaian language technology appear together in public sources (papers, official publications, grants, and national AI strategy).